Riga: Tourism

-Riga is one the leading travel destinations in the Baltic region in terms of overnight stays by foreign visitors.
+Riga is one of the leading travel destinations in the Baltic region in terms of overnight stays by foreign visitors.
 In 2024, the city welcomed over 1.1 million international tourists.

-Summer remains the peak season for tourism in Riga, however, it’s also seeing a growing influx of visitors in December, largely due to the city's transformation into a festive destination during the holiday season.
+Summer remains the peak season for tourism in Riga, however, it's also seeing a growing influx of visitors in December, largely due to the city's transformation into a festive destination during the holiday season.
 The Riga Christmas Market, located in the Old Town of Riga, serves as a key attraction during the Christmas period.

 The most popular attractions include the Riga Zoo, House of the Blackheads, Riga Central Market, the Latvian National Museum of Art and the Latvian National Museum of Natural History, as well as its historic Old Town and the Art Nouveau architecture found in high concentration the centre of the city.

 In addition to leisure tourism, Riga serves as a significant venue for international trade fairs and exhibitions.
 The city hosts a variety of annual events across sectors such as technology, agriculture, and business.